Technoid91/restaurant/README.md

 The menu structure allows to add filters (e.g. "vegan only"), and order by feature.
 It also can add special styling to highlight price drops

-- ### Booking management
-Ability for user to edit or cancel the reservation.
-It can be done by creating user account web page or using reservation reference number as a unique secure ID.